haddocking/haddocking.github.io/software/haddock3/haddock3-manual/src/clis.md

 Note that, if a parameter is not tuned, the default scoring function weights are used.

-As an example, this command would tune the Van der Walls term during the evaluation of the complex:
+As an example, this command would tune the Van der Waals term during the evaluation of the complex:

 ```bash
 haddock3-score path/to/complex.pdb -p w_vdw 0.5